 If a person lacks capacity to provide consent to be tested for COVID-19, the decision maker should where necessary make a ‘best interests decision’ under the MCA.
 When doing so, they must consider all the relevant circumstances and should make a record of their decision.
 This must be undertaken in relation to the individual and should never be determined in relation to groups of people.
 Additional time may be required to make the best interests decision in these situations.

 The guidance does not, however, address how isolation is to be implemented in the case of a person who lacks the capacity to make the relevant decisions (for more on this, see the 39 Essex Chambers Rapid Response Guidance Note here).

-The DHSC published (on 22 July) guidance relating to visiting policies for care homes in England.’
-It addresses the MCA in the following terms:
+The DHSC published updated guidance on 1 December 2020 relating to visiting policies for care homes in England.’
+I discuss it in more detail here, but it addresses the MCA in the following terms:

 Providers must consider the rights of residents who may lack the relevant mental capacity needed to make particular decisions and, where appropriate, their advocates or those with power of attorney should be consulted.
 For example, some people with dementia and learning disabilities may lack the relevant capacity to decide whether or not to consent to a provider’s visiting policy.
 These residents will fall under the empowering framework of the Mental Capacity Act 2005 (MCA) and are protected by its safeguards.